 In this era of runaway inflation and looming recession, you’re probably not thinking, “Hey, what a great time to spend money!
 Let’s deploy AI in finance.”

-During a recent webinar, guest Jeff Bell, President & COO of Eventus — a global provider of trade surveillance, market risk, and transaction monitoring solutions — discussed how world events have financial institutions (FIs) scrambling to improve risk mitigation and compliance efforts.
-He outlined how the immediate deployment of AI in finance can help institutions:
+During a webinar, guest Jeff Bell, President & COO of Eventus — a global provider of trade surveillance, market risk, and transaction monitoring solutions — discussed how world events have financial institutions (FIs) scrambling to improve risk mitigation and compliance efforts.
+He outlined how the immediate deployment of artificial intelligence (AI) in finance can help institutions:

 1. Meet the challenges of a rapidly evolving threat landscape